-- "peace officer" means any full-time salaried and commissioned or certified law enforcement officer of a police or sheriff's department or a conservation officer of the department of game and fish as used in Chapter 17 NMSA 1978 that is part of or administered by the state or any political subdivision of the state: - "reserve police officer" means a [volunteer or a temporary or part-time employee of a state or local law enforcement agency] person who is [accepted by that agency as a reserve law enforcement officer after receiving a background check and training as needed by that agency licensed as a reserve police officer by the New Mexico law enforcement academy board to assist police officers and who is not a member of the New Mexico mounted patrol; and - "secretary" means the secretary of public safety." - SECTION 10.
+- C. "peace officer" means any full-time salaried and commissioned or certified law enforcement officer of a police or sheriff's department or a conservation officer of the department of game and fish as used in Chapter 17 NMSA 1978 that is part of or administered by the state or any political subdivision of the state; - D. "reserve police officer" means a [volunteer or a temporary or part-time employee of a state or local law enforcement agency] person who is [accepted by that agency as a reserve law enforcement officer after receiving a background check and training as needed by that agency] licensed as a reserve police officer by the New Mexico law enforcement academy board to assist police officers and who is not a member of the New Mexico mounted patrol; and - E. "secretary" means the secretary of public safety." - SECTION 10.
 Section 31-1-2 NMSA 1978 (being Laws 1972, Chapter 71, Section 5, as amended) is amended to read: - "31-1-2.
-DEFINITIONS.--Unless a specific meaning is given, as used in the Criminal Procedure Act: - "accused" means any person charged with the Α. violation of any law of this state imposing a criminal penalty; - "bail bond" is a contract between surety and the В. .210889.3 state to the effect that the accused and the surety will appear in court when required and will comply with all conditions of the bond;
+DEFINITIONS.--Unless a specific meaning is given, as used in the Criminal Procedure Act: - A. "accused" means any person charged with the violation of any law of this state imposing a criminal penalty; - B. "bail bond" is a contract between surety and the state to the effect that the accused and the surety will appear .216234.1

-- "defendant" means any person accused of a violation of any law of this state imposing a criminal penalty; - "felony" means any crime so designated by law or if upon conviction thereof a sentence of death or of imprisonment for a term of one year or more is authorized; - Ε. "person", unless a contrary intention appears, means any individual, estate, trust, receiver, cooperative association, club, corporation, company, firm, partnership, joint venture, syndicate or other entity; - F. "police officer", "law enforcement officer", "peace officer" or "officer" means [any] a full-time salaried [or] officer, certified part-time salaried officer or commissioned reserve police officer, a licensed New Mexico mounted patrol officer or a licensed New Mexico ranger who by virtue of office or public employment is vested by law with the duty to maintain the public peace; - "recognizance" means any obligation of record entered into before a court requiring the accused to appear at all appropriate times or forfeit any bail and be subject to criminal penalty for failure to appear; - "release on personal recognizance" or "release on own recognizance" means the release of a defendant without .210889.3 bail, bail bond or sureties upon the defendant's promise to appear at all appropriate times;
+- D. "felony" means any crime so designated by law or if upon conviction thereof a sentence of death or of imprisonment for a term of one year or more is authorized; - E. "person", unless a contrary intention appears, means any individual, estate, trust, receiver, cooperative association, club, corporation, company, firm, partnership, joint venture, syndicate or other entity; - F. "police officer", "law enforcement officer", commissioned reserve police officer who by virtue of office or public employment is vested by law with the duty to maintain the public peace; - G. "recognizance" means any obligation of record entered into before a court requiring the accused to appear at all appropriate times or forfeit any bail and be subject to criminal penalty for failure to appear; - H. "release on personal recognizance" or "release on own recognizance" means the release of a defendant without bail, bail bond or sureties upon the defendant's promise to appear at all appropriate times;